Why our eyes make certain colors difficult to judge.

-One of the indelible moments I took away from my design-school color theory class was the concept of simultaneous contrast.
-Without getting too technical about a complex subject, the idea is that color is not absolute when we see it – the appearance can change with various combinations as our eyes mix it automatically.
+One of the indelible moments I took away from my design-school color theory class were color tricks — illustrated by the concept of simultaneous contrast.
+Without getting too technical about a complex subject, the idea is that color is not absolute when we see it.
+The appearance of a color — especially colors which are mid-range and muted – the can change with various combinations.
+The reason?
+Our eyes mix colors automatically.

 This is particularly true of muted colors, which contain some black, and are neither very pale nor very dark.
-It’s visual trickery and one reason someone with some color knowledge will never endorse painting swatches of different colors on a wall.
-It’s also one reason certain yellows as well as lavenders and greens are especially prone to change along with light in a room.
+That can include lavender, muted sage greens, certain beiges, blue-grays and especially yellows.
+This visual trickery is one reason someone with some color knowledge will never recommend painting swatches of different color paint swatches on a wall.
+Additionally, it’s a reason certain yellows as well as lavenders and greens are especially prone to change along with light in a room.

-A favorite way to illustrate this is with a study I created [top] with color-aid paper.
+My favorite way to illustrate the principle of simultaneous contrast is by showing a study I did [top] with color-aid paper.
 How many different colored papers were used in these two collages?
-If you see four different colors – two different backgrounds and two different centers – you are correct.
-However, only three different hues were actually used.
-The small center squares were cut from exactly the same piece of paper — yet they appear different as a result of the interplay with each background.
-The visual trickery occurs when an intense color such as fuchsia pushes the center square to appear lighter while against the less intense lavender background the square appears darker.
+If you guess four different colors – two different backgrounds and two different centers – you are wrong!
+Only three different paper hues were actually used.
+The small center squares were cut from exactly the same piece of paper.
+Yet the square set against the fuchsia background appears far lighter than the very same color appears on the pale lavender background.
+This is a result of the interplay of colors as our eyes see them.
+The visual trickery occurs because an intense color such as fuchsia pushes the center square to appear lighter while against the less intense lavender background the square appears darker.

-This video (kindly excuse the cheesy music) shows the same principle in action.
+This video (kindly excuse the cheesy music) shows the very same principle in action.

 This is why it’s so hard to choose that ‘perfect’ paint color you can see in your head, but NEVER turns up on the wall…